 Extra-large babies.
 Now, the reality is that your body was designed to birth a baby naturally – and healthy babies can range from six to ten pounds on average.
 However, “naturally” is the key word.
 Gestational diabetes leads to UN-natural weight gain, and this can cause baby to struggle when it’s time to get through the birth canal, putting you at risk for a C-Section.

 Pre-term birth leading to respiratory distress.
-If you have gestational diabetes, your doctor or Mother Nature may decide your baby needs to be born earlier, rather than full-term, because he’s getting too big.
-Babies born pre-term can lack fully developed lungs, which leads to respiratory distress syndrome and a risk of further complications.
+If you have gestational diabetes, your doctor may decide your baby needs to be born earlier, rather than full-term, because he’s getting too big.
+Babies born pre-term can lack fully developed lungs, which can lead to respiratory distress syndrome and a risk of further complications.

 Higher risk of Type 2 diabetes.
-Babies born of mothers with gestational diabetes have a higher risk of developing type 2 diabetes later in life.
+Babies born of mothers with GD have a higher risk of developing type 2 diabetes later in life.
 If you have gestational diabetes, you are also more likely to develop type 2 diabetes when you get older.